ashish10alex/system-setup/README.md

 Coc plugin allows easy navigation to function definition along with autocomplete feature for which it is primarily known for.
 However I have disabled python autocomplete and have only retained autocomplete for other files like `*.js`

-I have also disabled python linting in the Coc-config file located at `/Users/<username>/.vim/coc-settings.json` Coc-config file can optionally be opned from anywhere by `:CocConfig`
+I have also disabled python linting in the Coc-config file located at `/Users/<username>/.vim/coc-settings.json` Coc-config file can optionally be opened from anywhere by `:CocConfig`

 Following is my Coc-config file.
 ```